Gus Stavros: Early life

 Stavros was born in New Jersey on February 1, 1925.
 His father, Anthony, was originally from Crete and immigrated to the United States in 1912, eventually owning his own diners; his mother, Elizabeth Kourasmenos, was also a Greek émigré who oversaw the cash register at her husband's business.
-Stavros worked at his father's Twin Diner in Elizabeth, New Jersey, in his youth.
-He was awarded a scholarship to study at Columbia University, which he did for one year before joining the US Army in 1942.
+Raised in Elizabeth, New Jersey, Stavros worked at his father's Twin Diner in his youth.
+After graduating near the top of his class at Thomas Jefferson High School in 1942, he was awarded a scholarship to study at Columbia University, which he attended for one year before joining the United States Army, which assigned him for one year as part of the Army Specialized Training Program to a basic engineering program at the University of Florida.
 He subsequently served on the Western Front, receiving a Purple Heart and a Bronze Star Medal after being wounded on January 19, 1945.
 This resulted in him being unable to use his left hand.

 Upon his return from military service, Stavros resumed his studies at Columbia and graduated with a degree in liberal arts in 1948.
 He also appeared as a background extra in the 1947 film The Farmer's Daughter.